Abzaev/Abzaev/README.md

 #### 🛠 Languages and tools:
-Python (Pandas, Seaborn, Matplotlib, Plotly), Jypiter SQL, Tableau.
+Python (Pandas, Seaborn, Matplotlib, Plotly), Jupyter, SQL, Tableau.

 <!---
 Abzaev/Abzaev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.